Dermabrasion: Microdermabrasion

 Microdermabrasion is a light cosmetic procedure that uses a mechanical medium for exfoliation to remove the outermost layer of dead skin cells from the epidermis.
 Most commonly, microdermabrasion uses two parts: an exfoliating material such as crystals or diamond flakes, and a machine-based suction to gently lift up the skin during exfoliation.
 It is a non-invasive procedure and may be performed in-office by a trained skin care professional.
 It may also be performed at home using a variety of products which are designed to mechanically exfoliate the skin.
 Many salon machines and home-use machines use adjustable suction to improve the efficacy of the abrasion tool.

 Microdermabrasion is considered a relatively simple, easy, painless and non-invasive skin rejuvenation procedure.
 Typically there are no needles or anesthetics required for microdermabrasion.
 The vacuum pressure and speed are adjusted depending on the sensitivity and tolerance of the skin.
-Microdermabrasion is often compared to the feeling of a cat licking the skin - a rough but gentle texture.
 Typical microdermabrasion sessions can last anywhere from 5 to 60 minutes.
 Minimal to no recovery time is required after microdermabrasion and most people immediately return to daily activity after a session.
 Makeup and non-irritating creams can usually be applied within a few hours or right after microdermabrasion.
 Since there is an often immediate increased minor skin sensitivity after microdermabrasion, irritating products such as glycolic acids, Alpha Hydroxy Acids, Retinoid products or fragranced creams and lotions are typically avoided right after the procedure.

 Traditionally, a "crystal" microdermabrasion system includes a pump, a connecting tube, a hand piece, and a vacuum.
 While the pump creates a high-pressure stream of inert crystals (aluminum oxide, magnesium oxide, sodium chloride, or sodium bicarbonate) to abrade the skin, the vacuum removes the crystals and exfoliated skin cells.
 Alternatively, the inert crystals can be replaced by a roughened surface of the tip in the diamond microdermabrasion system.

 Unlike the older crystal microdermabrasion system, the diamond microdermabrasion does not produce particles from crystals that may be inhaled into patients' nose or blown into the eyes.
 Hence, diamond microdermabrasion is regarded as having higher safety for use on areas around the eyes and lips.
 Generally, the slower the movement of the microdermabrasion handpiece against the skin and the greater the numbers of passes over the skin, the deeper the skin treatment.